 Examples from organization's using the Framework

-Many organizations are using the Framework in a number of diverse ways due to its voluntary and flexible nature.
-The section below provides a high-level overview of how two organizations have chosen to use the Framework, and provides insight into their perceived benefits.
+Many organizations are using the Framework in a number of diverse ways, taking advantage of its voluntary and flexible nature.
+The section below provides a high-level overview of how two organizations have chosen to use the Framework, and offers insight into their perceived benefits.

 NIST is always interested in hearing how other organizations are using the Cybersecurity Framework.
-Organizations can share their experiences with the Cybersecurity Framework using the Success Story page.
+Organizations are encouraged to share their experiences with the Cybersecurity Framework using the Success Stories page.